Attributes CSV Format

 .keyis treated as a “custom key” or “extra”, where the key is the section of the header preceding .key (e.g., the key for custom.key would be “custom”).
 The value in each row represents the localized information that you want to pass to the key.

-Column headers and values for non-Custom HTML messages:
+Column headers for Banner, Modal, and Fullscreen messages:

 header- Sets value for Header text.